moderndatacompany/dataos.info/docs/resources/database/how_to_guide/how_to_create_a_streamlit_application_of_database_on_dataos.md

 --8<-- "examples/resources/database/use_case/product_cluster.yml"
 ```

-<aside class='callout'>Cluster creation is an optional step used solely for verifying database creation or to check if the schema has been successfully written to the database.</aside>
+<aside class='callout'>Cluster creation is an optional step used solely for verifying Database creation or to check if the schema has been successfully written to the database.</aside>

 ## Create a Flare job manifest

 After succesful creation of PostgreSQL Database Depot.
-Now, We will migrate data from IceBase to the database via Flare stack.
+Now, We will migrate data from IceBase to the Database via Flare stack.

 ```yaml
 --8<-- "examples/resources/database/use_case/product_flare.yml"